-Our evaluation team assessed implementation of the Operational Programme Fisheries 2014-2020 for the Ministry of Agriculture of the Czech Republic.
-A managerial summary of the results (EN) is here.
-We also identified possible applications of financial instruments in aquaculture for 2021+.
+Our team assessed the Operational Programme Fisheries 2014-2020 for the Ministry of Agriculture of the Czech Republic.
+A summary of the results (EN) is here.
+Also have a look at applications of financial instruments in aquaculture for 2021+.

 Community energy systems are an essential element of the ongoing energy transformation.
-IREAS organised a conference for leading European experts in this topic (autumn 2019) where cooperation for pilot community projects in Czech Republic started.
+IREAS organised a conference for leading European experts (autumn 2019) where cooperation for pilot community projects in Czech Republic started.

 If you coordinate an entire operational programme or implement a smaller project, test an innovation or a change, our team of experienced evaluators is ready to provide you with professional advice and consultations.
 Depending on the topic, we set up flexible implementing teams, which involve external experts as needed for the specific evaluation.
 We offer quality evaluation work (empirical surveys, status analyses, impact assessments, evaluation of results, etc.).
 We have implemented orders for the European Commission, ministries and non-profit organisations.
 We are a professional evaluation team with members active in the academia as well.